Blosc/python-blosc/doc/reference.rst

 .. py:attribute:: __version__

-    The version of the carray package.
+    The version of the blosc package.

 .. py:attribute:: blosclib_version

     The version of the Blosc C library.

+.. py:attribute:: code2name

+    A map between compressor codes and its names.

+.. py:attribute:: name2code

+    A map between compressor names and its codes.

 .. py:attribute:: ncores